 NUR 271 Advanced Nursing Process Clinical IV (2 credits)

-This course provides an opportunity for the student to consolidate theory and skills developed in previous levels and to implement new Level 4 theory and skills.
+This clinical course provides an opportunity for the student to consolidate theory and skills developed in previous levels and to implement new Level 4 theory and skills.
 The student functions in collaboration with members of a diverse multidisciplinary health care team, to provide care for hospitalized patients with complex needs.
-He/she will function interdependently to establish priorities for a group of three patients; to delegate and assist others with aspects of nursing care; and to provide for continuity of care, discharge planning, and referrals.
-The level 4 student also functions interdependently to maintain standards, to develop relationships, and to assume responsibility for self and others.
-The student applies the nursing process, considering previous illness, to develop and implement a plan of care for a group of patients, and is expected to submit two extensive Nursing Process Records.
-Students will spend a total of 56 hours over an eight-week time period in clinical practice activities; in addition, students will be expected to spend substantial time preparing for and following up after each clinical day.
-Prerequisite: NUR 240; co-requisites: completed and current health form on file, current CPR certification, malpractice insurance, NUR 260, and completion of any 2 theory needs courses at level 4 (NUR 261, 262, 263, 264) and ATI Leadership proctored exam.
+He/she will function interdependently to establish priorities for a group of three patients, to delegate and assist others with aspects of nursing care, and to provide for continuity of care, discharge planning and referrals.
+The level-4 student also functions interdependently to maintain standards, to develop relationships, and to assume responsibility for self and others.
+The student applies the nursing process considering previous illness, to develop and implement a plan of care for a group of patients; and, is expected to submit two extensive Nursing Process Records.
+Students will spend a total of 56 hours over an eight week time period in clinical practice activities; in addition, students will be expected to spend substantial time to prepare for and follow up after each clinical day.
+Prerequisite: NUR 240.
+Co-requisites: completed and current health form on file, current CPR certification, NUR 260, and completion of any two theory needs courses at level 4 (NUR 261, 262, 263, 264), and ATI Leadership proctored exam.